hbonnavaud/sciborg/Readme.md

 ### Disclaimer

-This project is still a work in progress and some stuff might not work.
+This project is still a work in progress but everything here should work.
-For example the Dockerfile have not been tested.

 ## Give it a try
 run: